 While WER is a good, first-blush metric for comparing the accuracy of speech recognition APIs, it is by no means the only metric which you should consider.
 Importantly, you should understand how the speech recognition API will deal with your data.
 What words will it transcribe with ease?
 What words will give it trouble?
 What words matter to you?
 In our example, the words "declined" and "credit card" are likely the ones we want to get right every time.

-A 25% word error rate is about average for “off the shelf” speech recognition APIs like IBM Watson and Google Speech.
-The more technical, the more industry-specific, the more “accented” and the more noisy your speech data is, the less likely that a general speech recognition API (or humans) will do as well.
+A 25% word error rate is about average for "off the shelf" speech recognition APIs like Amazon, Google, IBM Watson, and Nuance.
+The more technical, the more industry-specific, the more "accented" and the more noisy your speech data is, the less likely that a general speech recognition API (or humans) will do as well.

 There's a reason that human transcriptionists charge more for technical or industry-specific language.
 It simply takes more time and effort for human brains to reliably recognize niche terms.
 The language that is normal to call center manager, a lawyer or a business executive is rare elsewhere.
 As a result, speech recognition systems trained on "average" data also struggle with more specialized words.
 As you'd guess, the technical language was created for a reason and accordingly, it's the language that businesses care the most about.